webrecorder/pywb/README.rst

 2. Copy any archive files (WARCs and ARCs) to ``collections/<coll name>/archive/``
 3. Copy any existing cdx indexes to ``collections/<coll name>/indexes/``
 4. Run ``wb-manager cdx-convert collections/<coll name>/indexes/``.
 This step is optional but strongly recommended, as it will ensure that the CDX indexes are in a consistent format.

 This will fully migrate your archive and indexes the collection.
-Any new WARCs added with `wb-manager add` will be indexed and added to the existing collection.
+Any new WARCs added with ``wb-manager add`` will be indexed and added to the existing collection.
-Additionall, you may use the auto-indexing features (explained below) to add new content to the existing collection.
+You may use the auto-indexing features (explained below) to add new content to the existing collection.

 `Legacy installation instructions <https://github.com/ikreymer/pywb/blob/master/INSTALL.rst>`_ contain additional information and testing examples, and use a custom ``config.yaml`` file.
-These instructions are from previous releases but still compatible with pywb 0.9.0.
+These instructions are from previous releases but still compatible with pywb 0.9.x.

 Custom UI and User Metadata